 5. For settings with just two values, such as on or off, change the value by tapping the setting or pressing the middle button.

-TIP: You can also access general settings from the watch face by keeping the middle button pressed to open the shortcuts menu.
+TIP: You can also access general settings from the watch face by tapping and holding your finger on the screen to open the in-context menu.

 3. Features

 3.1.
 Activity monitoring